In Depth Baby Product Reviews Led by a Pediatrician

 A lot goes into learning about sunscreens and assessing a product's eco-health, particularly its earth-friendly and health-conscious qualities.
 Lucky for you, we dove in and closely looked at each product's label and ingredients.
 To score the competition, we researched and compared the lineup for multiple factors, such as whether or not it is USA-made, reef-friendly, fragrance-free, uses organic ingredients, free of common allergens, and its rating on the Environmental Working Group (EWG).
 This non-profit corporation is committed to healthier living.

 The Babo Botanicals Baby Skin is our highest-scoring product.
 It is made in the USA, is fragrance-free, and avoids gluten, soy, and dairy.
 The manufacturer's website also includes a long list of excluded ingredients; we appreciate this transparency.
 According to the EWG, this product has a rating of 2 (they use a scale of 1-10, with 10 being the worst).
 This option has one of the best EWG results in the competition.
+The Attitude Sunly is also EWG verified, but we found other issues with this product, such as the tendency to drip when opened, that kept us from giving it an award.

 Make Sunscreen Use a Habit